Freight Shipping from Dallas to Laredo

 How much does it cost to ship freight from Dallas to Laredo?

-Full truckload (FTL) rates from Dallas, TX to Laredo, TX currently range from $1,114-$1,373 for a standard dry van load over the 518-mile route.
+Full truckload (FTL) rates from Dallas, TX to Laredo, TX currently range $1,114-$1,373 (roughly $2.17-$2.67 per mile over 518 miles).
 LTL shipments typically cost $485-$840 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Laredo?

-Standard FTL transit from Dallas to Laredo is approximately 9 hrs by truck over 518 miles.
+Standard FTL transit from Dallas to Laredo is approximately 9 hrs by truck over 518 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Alliance Intermodal (Fort Worth) to Union Pacific Laredo Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Dallas to Laredo freight?